PARIJAH DIARIES 3

 A few days later, officers from the same force were at a beauty spot known locally as the Blue Lagoon.
-The disused quarry at Harpur Hill, Buxton, is popular with visitors and locals because of the beautiful colour of its water.
-People like to swim there, or rest on the banks.
+The flooded quarry at Harpur Hill, Buxton, is popular with visitors and locals because of the beautiful colour of its water.
+People like to swim there, or sit on the banks.

 We can’t have that, though, can we?
 People have to stay home.
 The countryside is closed.
 So the police went there with drums of chemical dye and stained the water black, to discourage swimmers and visitors.

-That’s a defence?
-So put a sign up, if that’s the case!
+So put a sign up!
 You don’t have to disfigure the place with chemical dye.
-But in the nanny state, the police are immune to shame.
-The aficionados of absurdity will decide what’s essential.
+But in the corona state, the police are immune to shame.
+The little emperors of absurdity will decide what’s essential — not you.

-There were times, queueing in endless snaking lines for passport control in airports, when I could only think of concentration camps.
-Cattle queuing for the abattoir.
+There were times, queueing in endless snaking lines for security searches and passport control in airports, when I could only think of concentration camps.

 Render unto Caesar what is Caesar’s, said the man.
 The trouble is, it doesn’t end with coin.
 Soon Caesar demands your daughter and her unborn child.
 Soon he demands your humanity.

 George Orwell’s 1984 is a hero versus monster story in which there is no longer any possibility of the monster being overcome; in which the hero is already in the belly of the beast.
 The question is not who wins — the question is how to stay human.
 That’s why the Party doesn’t just kill Winston.
 If it did that, he wins, because he has remembered what it is to be human, and staked his life on it.
 The Party must dismantle that memory.